SmokkoZ/accounting/docs/prd/epic-5-corrections-reconciliation.md

 7. Operator edits Partner A's alias via the "Profile" tab, saves, and the list reflects the change while retaining current filters.

 **Expected Result**: Operator performs balance update, funding entry, and profile edit on one page without navigation.

 ---

+### Scenario 6: Attribute Owner and Review Rollups
+1. Finance lead opens the Associate Operations Hub after migration.
+2. Uses the new "Owner" filter to select "Admin Team" (an active admin) and sees only their associates.
+3. Observes owner rollup chips showing `Admin Team — 4 associates — +€1,200 delta`.
+4. Opens the drawer for Partner A, changes owner to "Finance Ops" and saves.
+5. Toast confirms success, rollup chips refresh (Admin Team count drops, Finance Ops increases), and Ownership History shows the change with timestamp and operator id.
+6. Clears owner filter and verifies that unassigned associates display "Unassigned" text in the Owner column.

+**Expected Result**: Owner assignment is editable, rollups update immediately, and audit trail captures the change.

+---